0xflux/0xflux.github.io/implant/profiles/custom_exports.md

 This exported function in a DLL is referred to as an export, and exists in the DLL's export table.
 You can view DLL exports with tools like
 **dumpbin**, **disassemblers**, or [[PE Bear](https://github.com/hasherezade/pe-bear)](https://github.com/hasherezade/pe-bear).

-Wyrm builds executables, but also DLL's, which opens much more slippery techniques such as [DLL Sideloading](https://attack.mitre.org/techniques/T1574/001/).
+Wyrm builds not only executables and services, but also DLL's, which opens more covert techniques such as [DLL Sideloading](https://attack.mitre.org/techniques/T1574/001/) which can be constructed using the proxy format found below.

 ## Syntax